pgRouting/workshop/docs/un_sdg/chapter_4_sdg11.rst

 population has been living in cities.
 This makes it very important for the cities to remain alert when there is a chance of disaster like floods.
-Local administration should know if their city is going to get affected by the rains which happen in their proximity.
+Local administration should know if their city is going to get affected by the rains which happen in their proximity so that they can raise an alert amongst the citizens.
 This exercise will solve one of such problems.

 .. image:: images/sdg11/un_sdg11.png
   :align: center